By: Nicholas King.

 Nicotine In E-Cigarettes

 Electronic cigarettes are vaporizers that simulate the smoking feeling without burning tobacco.
 Electronic cigarettes are composed of a cartridge, heating device, and a power source.
 The electronic cigarette is battery powered.
 The cartridge holds a liquid solution that contains different amounts of flavorings, nicotine and other chemicals.
 Mods, Cigalikes, and eGos are the main types of e-cigarettes mostly used.
-Most e-cigarettes are reusable but some known as first generation Cigalikes are usually disposable.
+Most e-cigarettes are reusable but some known as the first generation Cigalikes are usually disposable.
 Users usually inhale an aerosol instead of cigarette smoke when using e-cigarettes.
 E-cigarettes contain a heating device that atomizes the e-liquid which in turn produces a vapor that the user inhales.

 Electronic cigarettes produce a flavored aerosol that is similar to tobacco smoke and delivers nicotine.
 They produce less toxic chemicals compared to conventional cigarettes hence appear much safer.
 This, however, does not make them any safer.
 E-cigarettes still deliver nicotine and other chemicals that are potentially harmful.
 E-cigarettes can still lead to nicotine addiction for non-smokers since nicotine is highly addictive.
 The vapor produced by e-cigarettes contains chemicals and small amounts of heavy metals and toxicants that are harmful to the human body.

-The best electronic cigarettes eliminate the burning of the e-liquid and overheating which contribute to the harm that comes from e-cigarettes.
+The best vapes eliminate the burning of the e-liquid and overheating which contribute to the harm that comes from e-cigarettes.
 Better quality Electronic cigarettes use microprocessor technology that is inbuilt and controls the time electronic cigarettes batteries discharge power.
 The battery cuts off power automatically hence avoiding exposure of the e-liquid for too long.

 Research shows that inhaling nicotine in form of vapor reduces exposure to negative health risks and toxins.
 Electronic cigarettes are likely less harmful compared to traditional cigarettes to bystanders and users.
 E-Cigarettes also allow the user to control the amount of nicotine consumed which is helpful for those who want to reduce use or quit.
 Find out how much nicotine is in a cigarette here!